ardeois/graphql-codegen-typescript-mock-data/README.md

 When enabled, values will be generated dynamically when the mock function is called rather than statically when the mock function is generated.
 The values are generated consistently from a [casual seed](https://github.com/boo1ean/casual#seeding) that can be manually configured using the generated `seedMocks(seed: number)` function, as shown in [this test](https://github.com/JimmyPaolini/graphql-codegen-typescript-mock-data/blob/dynamic-mode/tests/dynamicValues/spec.ts#L13).

+### generateLibrary (`'casual' | 'faker'`, defaultValue: `'casual'`)

+Select a library to generate mock values.
+The default is [casual](https://github.com/boo1ean/casual), Other options include [faker](https://github.com/faker-js/faker). casual dependents on Node API and cannot be executed in a browser. faker is useful when you want to use a mock function with the dynamicValues option enabled in the browser.

 ## Examples of usage

 **codegen.yml**